kunanyi/Mount Wellington Cable Car proposal

 In July 2019, a request was made to the proponent for further information in order to properly assess the planning application against the provisions of the Hobart Interim Planning Scheme 2015 and the Wellington Park Management Plan 2013.

 It is part of the standard planning application assessment process that requests for further information are made to ensure all provisions of the planning scheme are addressed.

 Additional information was received on 6 January 2020, 7 August 2020 and 2 October but was determined by the City's external experts to be insufficient in order for the Planning Authority to assess the application.

 Following the most recent lodging of information, the external experts determined further information was still required on impacts on Aboriginal heritage and the required Bushfire Management Plan also remained outstanding.

 Therefore, the information could not be publicly advertised and presented to the Planning Authority for a decision on the planning application.
 This means the elected Hobart City Council is yet to receive the application.

 In October 2020, the proponent has exercised their right to appeal the request for further information to the Resource Management and Planning Appeals Tribunal.
 This appeal right has been available to the applicant since the first section 54 request was issued to them in July 2019.
-A Directions Hearing is scheduled for 5 November.

 What happens next?